cap-js/docs/guides/using-services.md

 </div>

 ::: warning
-If you receive `404` errors, check if the request contains fields that don't exist in the service and start with the name of an association. `cds import` adds now an empty keys declaration (`{ }`) to each association.
+If you receive `404` errors, check if the request contains fields that don't exist in the service and start with the name of an association. `cds import` adds an empty keys declaration (`{ }`) to each association.
 Without this declaration, foreign keys for associations are generated in the runtime model, that don't exist in the real service.
 To solve this problem, you need to reimport the external service definition using `cds import`.
 :::

 This works when accessing the entity directly.
 Additional work is required to support [navigation](#handle-navigations-across-local-and-remote-entities) and [expands](#handle-expands-across-local-and-remote-entities) from or to a remote entity.